OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/new-relic.md

 Once you have these values, go to LifeTime and [configure the log streaming service](lifetime-streaming.md).

 <div class="info" markdown="1">
-Note: The streaming follows the limits in New Relic's ingestion API according to their [documentation](https://docs.newrelic.com/docs/data-apis/ingest-apis/event-api/introduction-event-api/#limits/).
+The streaming follows the limits of New Relic's ingestion API.
+For more information, refer to New Relic's documentation on [Send custom events with our Event API](https://docs.newrelic.com/docs/data-apis/ingest-apis/event-api/introduction-event-api/#limits).
 </div>

 ## Additional resources